fibbs/alfred-op5-monitor-workflow/README.md

 Additionally, you can add a `!` before the search query to negate the search query:

-- `mon g:!host`
+- `mon h:!host`

-This example will show all host groups that do not contain the word "host" in their names and aliases.
+This example will show all hosts that do not contain the word "host" in their names and aliases.

 ![alt text][op5-workflow-img006]